-Security
+Security and GDPR

 5.20 The primary security concern in respect of remote hearings centres on the hearing unauthorised recordings being made by a litigant or as a result of malicious third party hacking.
 As a result, historically, there has been a reluctance to use 'off the shelf' communication platforms and HMCTS has had a policy which deprecates this.
-This primary security risk has been recognised in the Coronavirus Bill.
+It must be recognised that Skype hearings carry a significant risk of being recorded by LIPs or parties participating at a separate venue than their solicitors and the photo of the judge/social worker/advocates being posted on social media, however this is a risk that will, for the time being, have to be accepted.
+It is important to note however, that this primary security risk has been recognised in the Coronavirus Bill.
 Section 53 of the Bill provides for temporary modifications of the Courts Act 2003 which make it an offence (a) to record a broadcast from the court that has been directed for the purpose of enabling members of the public to see and hear the proceedings and (b) in any event to record or transmit material gained through participation through a live link.
 It is to be anticipated that these provisions will become law.
 Whilst security vulnerabilities remain, it is clear beyond peradventure that the need to keep the family justice system operational in some form outweighs, in in the current unprecedented circumstances, the security issues of doing so with 'off the shelf' remote methodologies.
 The perfect cannot be permitted to be the enemy of the good.